Emergency drill for a near-baseline human wearing a Thicksuit; the extensive antenna/solar sail can be seen as it starts to unfurl

 A thicksuit permits the user to operate in a vacuum environment for varying lengths of time depending on their state of activity.
 If fully awake and active, a near-baseline can operate comfortably in a thicksuit for several weeks, their wastes removed and recycled by bionano based support systems, and energy provided by either incoming solar flux or flywheel based energy systems.

-If the user places themself in stasis using the suits medical systems, the thicksuit is rated to keep them alive and revivable for a period of up to 3 years under normal conditions.
+If the user places emself in stasis using the suit's medical systems the thicksuit is rated to keep em alive and revivable for a period of up to 3 years under normal conditions.
 Using the onboard solar sail/antenna system, this is usually sufficient for the user to either return to civilization or be retrieved by rescuers summoned by signals from the antenna.
 However if this is not sufficient the suit can use the onboard crashcache and built-in nanosystems to upload the wearer into a cybernetic core and then convert the now vacant body into reaction mass to help propel the user's mindstate to a place of safety.
 After the initial impulse provided by consumption of the wearers body and the non-essential suit components, the solar sail can be deployed to continue the voyage to the destination or place of rescue.